beyawnko/Beya_Waifu/README.md

 ## Tests

 The repository includes Pytest cases which exercise the RealCUGAN and RealESRGAN binaries on small sample images.
 Running the suite requires the `pytest` Python package and an internet connection.

-Install the test dependencies using:
+Before executing `pytest` make sure the Python dependencies are installed:

 ```bash
 pip install -r requirements.txt
 ```

+This file provides both `PySide6` and `Pillow`, which are required by the tests.

 The tests automatically download the Linux releases of both upscalers if the executables are not present and place them in `tests/bin/`.